Academic press: A comprehensive introduction

 Traditional publishing

-Target audience: Traditional publishing targets a general readership, aiming to reach a broad market of book buyers through bookstores, online retailers and other distribution channels.
+Target audience: Traditional publishing targets general readership, aiming to reach a broad market of book buyers through bookstores, online retailers and other distribution channels.

 Self-publishing